Dignifiedquire/js-ipfs-api/README.md

 var ipfsAPI = require('ipfs-api')

-// connect to ipfs daemon API server var ipfs = ipfsAPI('localhost', '5001') // leaving out the arguments will default to these values
+// connect to ipfs daemon API server var ipfs = new IpfsAPI('localhost', 5001) // leaving out the arguments will default to these values
 ```

 ### In the Browser through browserify